jsbueno/extradict/README.md

 This is a bijective dictionary for which each pair key, value added is also added as value, key.

-The explictly inserted keys can be retrieved as the "assigned_keys" attribute - and a dictionary copy with all such keys is available at the "BijectiveDict.assigned".
+The explicitly inserted keys can be retrieved as the "assigned_keys" attribute - and a dictionary copy with all such keys is available at the "BijectiveDict.assigned".
 Conversely, the generated keys are exposed as "BijectiveDict.generated_keys"